 7. Concrete lifting foam is a waterproof substance.
 It won’t erode under the slab.

-OK, But Why Do Some Claim That Mudjacking Is Better Than Concrete Lifting Foam?
+OK, But Why Do Some Claim Mudjacking Is Better Than Concrete Lifting Foam?

 There’s also a concern that the foam isn’t safe.
-While it’s true that one component of the foam is slightly toxic, when we mix the two components that make up the foam, it renders the foam safe.
+While it’s true that one component of the foam is slightly toxic, mixing the two components that make up the foam renders the foam safe.
 This mixing happens at the end of the gun used to inject the foam.
 So, whatever comes out of the end of the gun is not dangerous for people or pets.

 Why Concrete Lifting Foam Is Better Than Concrete Replacement